-In 2016, UNAMA documented 41 incidents of punishments261 imposed on civilians by parallel justice structures, resulting in 50 civilian casualties (38 deaths and 12 injured).262 While this reflects a
+In 2016, UNAMA documented 41 incidents of punishments imposed on civilians by parallel justice structures, resulting in 50 civilian casualties (38 deaths and 12 injured).
+While this reflects a

-256 In 2015, UNAMA documented 10 incidents of abduction targeting Hazara civilians in Ghazni province (63 Hazara civilians abducted in addition to 16 Hazara civilian deaths and one Hazara civilian injured).
+&lt;sup>260 In 2015, UNAMA documented 10 incidents of abduction targeting Hazara civilians in Ghazni province (63 Hazara civilians abducted in addition to 16 Hazara civilian deaths and one Hazara civilian injured).

-257 Of the three incidents targeting ethnic Hazara civilians in Ghor province, UNAMA attributed two to Anti-Government Elements self-identifying as Daesh/ISKP fighters with no apparent connection to Daesh/ISKP in Nangarhar province (beyond sending men to fight on their behalf) or the Islamic State in the Levant.
+&lt;sup>261 Of the three incidents targeting ethnic Hazara civilians in Ghor province, UNAMA attributed two to Anti-Government Elements self-identifying as Daesh/ISKP fighters with no apparent connection to Daesh/ISKP in Nangarhar province (beyond sending men to fight on their behalf) or the Islamic State in the Levant.
 For more information see Chapter on Daesh/Islamic State Khorasan Province.
-The third abduction incident targeting Hazara in Ghor, during which three civilians were abducted, was attributed to Taliban.

-258 Common Article 3; Additional Protocol II, Article 4(2)(c); ICC Statute, Article 8(2)(c)(iii); ICRC Customary International Humanitarian Law Study, Rule 96, 156.
+&lt;sup>262 Common Article 3; Additional Protocol II, Article 4(2)(c); ICC Statute, Article 8(2)(c)(iii); ICRC Customary International Humanitarian Law Study, Rule 96, 156.

-259 International Covenant on Civil and Political Rights, Articles 6, 7, 9, 10, 12.
+&lt;sup>263 International Covenant on Civil and Political Rights, Articles 6, 7, 9, 10, 12.

-260 UNAMA telephone interview with witness in Mazar-e-Sharif city, Balkh province 28 March 2016.
-261 The use of terminology "parallel justice structures" in this report should not be understood to imply that UNAMA consider the parallel administration of law systems operated by Taliban/Anti-Government Elements to be legitimate or, that by using the term "justice", UNAMA considered the mechanisms to be in any way "just" or part of a uniform, regulated system.
-The term "parallel justice structure punishments" refers to the deliberate killing and/or injuring of a person as punishment by Anti-Government Elements that results from the trial, conviction, and execution or punishment of a person suspected of a crime, based on the notions of the crimes as defined by Taliban or other Anti-Government Elements, including the crime of "collaboration" or spying for the Government.
+&lt;sup>264 UNAMA telephone interview with witness in Mazar-e-Sharif city, Balkh province 28 March 2016.

+&lt;sup>265 The use of terminology "parallel justice structures" in this report should not be understood to imply that UNAMA consider the parallel administration of law systems operated by Taliban/Anti-Government Elements to be legitimate or, that by using the term "justice", UNAMA considered the mechanisms to be in any way "just" or part of a uniform, regulated system.
+The term "parallel justice structure punishments" refers to the deliberate killing and/or injuring of a person as punishment by Anti-Government Elements that results in the trial, conviction, and execution or punishment of a person suspected of a crime, based on the notions of the crimes as defined by Taliban or other Anti-Government Elements, including the crime of "collaboration" or spying for the Government.

-34 per cent reduction in killings and injury imposed by parallel justice structures compared to 2015,263 such cases are likely under-reported given limited access to areas controlled by Anti-Government Elements.
+34 per cent reduction in killings and injury imposed by parallel justice structures compared to 2015, such cases are likely under-reported given limited access to areas controlled by Anti-Government Elements.

-UNAMA documented summary executions by beheading, shooting and hanging, in addition to lashings, beatings, amputation and humiliating and degrading treatment carried out by Anti-Government Elements - including Taliban - predominantly as punishments for the alleged commission of acts deemed criminal or behaviour considered "immoral" by both men and women, including women running away from home.264 For example, on 6 August in Nad-e-Ali district, Helmand province, Anti-Government Elements cut off the hand of a man in a public ceremony after they found him guilty of stealing property from civilian houses abandoned by persons forcibly displaced from the area due to ground fighting.
+UNAMA documented summary executions by beheading, shooting and hanging, in addition to lashings, beatings, amputation and humiliating and degrading treatment carried out by Anti-Government Elements - including Taliban - predominantly as punishments for the alleged commission of acts deemed criminal or behaviour considered "immoral" by both men and women, including women running away from home.
+For example, on 6 August in Nad-e-Ali district, Helmand province, Anti-Government Elements cut off the hand of a man in a public ceremony after they found him guilty of stealing property from civilian houses abandoned by persons forcibly displaced from the area due to ground fighting.
 On 3 June, Taliban publically beheaded a man in Shah Joy district, Zabul province, after finding him guilty of murdering a shopkeeper.
 During the same public proceeding, Taliban lashed a woman 80 times as punishment for adultery.

-UNAMA also documented the imposition of punishments by parallel justice structures on civilians accused of having family or working relations with the Afghan national security forces or the Government.265 For example, on 2 December, Taliban publically hanged a university student in Chak district, Maidan Wardak province, after finding him guilty of killing two Taliban commanders.
-The Taliban claimed to have carried out an "investigation", "arrested" and questioned the student before killing him.266
+UNAMA also documented the imposition of punishments by parallel justice structures on civilians accused of having family or working relations with the Afghan national security forces or the Government.
+For example, on 2 December, Taliban publically hanged a university student in Chak district, Maidan Wardak province, after finding him guilty of killing two Taliban commanders.
+The Taliban claimed to have carried out an "investigation", "arrested" and questioned the student before killing him.